Lol-Hi/cep-pygam3d/p/6-documentation/README.md

 * `bet.py` – containing the `Get()` function which converts 2D coordinates to
   3D coordinates
 * `raw.py` – containing functions to blit pseudo-3D shapes

+Last but not least, ensure that you have downloaded pygame version 1.9.5.
+If not, you can follow the instructions [here](https://www.pygame.org/wiki/GettingStarted)

 ---
 ## How to use?